 2.3.
-Geospatial Point Cloud Classification with Deep Learning and the increase in the available datasets.
-The recent developments in technology enabling realizing deeper (i.e., more layers) and wider (layers with more parameters/filters) neural networks, while accessing more data for training and evaluation helps to exploit these algorithms.
-Unlike ML methods, which are incapable of handling such amount of data (Wang, 2015).
+Geospatial Point Cloud Classification with Deep Learning parameters/filters) neural networks, while accessing more data for training and validation helps to exploit these algorithms.
+Unlike ML methods, which are incapable of handling (Wang, 2015).
 Being able to learn -the representation- from input data (Figure 2-1) and achieve better results with better generalization ability (Wang et al., 2020), DL methods are the current state-of-the-art in many applications, including geospatial point cloud classification.

-As Wang et al. (2020) indicates, DL is becoming increasingly popular for different applications.
-The two major reasons reported are the recent developments in technology
+As Wang et al. (2020) indicates, DL is becoming increasingly popular for different data processing necessities.
+The two major reasons reported are the recent developments in technology and the increase in the available datasets.
+The recent developments in technology enabling realizing deeper (i.e., more layers) and wider (layers with more